Hardingendaniel/ie500417_group_07/data/markdown/model_error_comparison.md

 lower values indicating better model performance.

 ### Models Evaluated:
+- ARIMA:
+  - Lowest MSE, indicating it captures the data trends most effectively and provides the most accurate forecasts among the models evaluated.
 - Exponential Smoothing:
-  - Lowest MSE, indicating it captures the data trends most effectively and provides the most accurate forecasts among the models evaluated.
-- ARIMA:
-  - Performs well with a slightly higher MSE than Exponential Smoothing, suggesting strong predictive accuracy but slightly less optimal for this dataset.
+  - Slightly higher MSE than ARIMA, suggesting it has strong predictive accuracy but is marginally less optimal for this dataset.
 - AdaBoost Regression:
-  - Exhibits the highest MSE among the three models, suggesting it may struggle to fit the trends in the data as effectively as the other methods.
+  - Highest MSE among the three models, indicating it struggles to fit the trends in the data as effectively as ARIMA and Exponential Smoothing.
-  -

 ### Insights:
-- **Exponential Smoothing** is the most accurate model for this dataset, effectively modeling the underlying trends in greenhouse gas emission
+- **ARIMA** Is the most accurate model of the three.
+Arima is powerful for time series forecasting, and it performs well in this context.
-- **ARIMA** also demonstrates good predictive capability, but its higher MSE compared to Exponential Smoothing indicates it may not capture all nuances in the data.
+- **Exponential Smoothing** Performs well, with the second lowest MSE value.
+With slightly higher MSE values than the ARIMA.
+It effectively captures data trends and provides reliable forecasts.
-- **AdaBoost Regression** shows higher error levels, highlighting limitations in its applicability for this specific time series data.
+- **AdaBoost Regression** shows higher error levels, This model needed some tuning which made it better, but it still has the highest MSE value among the three models. indicating that it may not be the best choice for this specific forecasting task without further optimization.

 ### Notes:
 - Error values are displayed on the y-axis in MSE units, providing a quantitative measure of each model's forecasting accuracy.